-Here are a few of the most common options applicable to graduates.
+Here are a few of the most common options applicable to graduates looking for a post study work visa.
 For a full list of all non-immigrant and immigrant visas, visit VisasToUSA.com where you can view other types of visas that may be applicable to you.
 You will also be able to have your immigration questions answered for free via email by an immigration attorney.

 An H-3 trainee visa is suited to those individuals who do not have appropriate education or work experience.
 It is for those who would like to come to the U.S. to train in a particular field with the intention of transporting the knowledge and training back to their home country upon completion of their visa.
 The H-3 visa is valid for 2 years and cannot be extended or transferred to H-1B/L-1 status.
 To qualify for an H-3 visa, the applicant needs to secure training from a U.S. employer who has an established training program.